mutanthost/xhyvedeploy/readme.md

 total 1218560
 -rw-r--r--@ 1 mist  staff  623902720  6 Jun 22:14 ubuntu-16.04.4-server-amd64.iso

- We need to extract the kernel and initrd, which is a little tricky, because OS X doesn’t # recognize the hybrid file system on the image without a little hack:
+ Let us extract the kernel and initrd, which is super easy, because el capitan is easily used to hypervisor

  $ dd if=/dev/zero bs=2k count=1 of=/tmp/tmp.iso
  $ dd if=ubuntu-16.04.4-server-amd64.iso bs=2k skip=1 >> /tmp/tmp.iso